 After that Nurmi looked for a draft to explain the ear wiggle, finding all of her windows closed, she stuffed clothing under the door and spoke to the images again, “‘Jimmy, was that you – were you talking to me?’
 I said, ‘Jimmy, if you were talking to me, wiggle your ear three times.’
 The ear wiggled three times and stopped.”
 She asked it yet again and the ear wiggled.

 Concerned about her ability to actually speak to Dean, she asked friends to come over to see her communicate with the ear, and they observed the occurrence.
 However, she began to feel she was using her abilities and Dean as if he were a “poodle doing parlor tricks” and ceased attempting to talk to him.
 But at the suggestion of a medium, she held a “formal seance” with only eight people.
 When it began the phone rang and the medium said “Answer it – there won’t be anyone on the other end.
 Spirits sometimes announce themselves in this way.”
-The phone was answered by actor John Franco, and, just as the medium said, no one was there, but also, there was no sound.
+The phone was answered and, just as the medium said, no one was there, but also, there was no sound.
 Nurmi went to the phone and showed that the wires were cut, and admitted in her article that she herself cut them days prior.
 A woman fainted, and everyone else was scared, so the seance ended before they could confirm Dean’s presence.
-Even after the seance, Nurmi claimed Dean continued to visit her in various ways, including ashtrays that would set themselves aflame.
+Even after the seance, Nurmi claimed Dean continued to visit her in various ways, including through the radio, and ashtrays that would set themselves aflame.

 Greene noted that “Maila had unconventional spiritual beliefs, and strong powers of the imagination.
 Hollywood astrologer Sydney Omar once marveled in print over Maila’s quote ‘apparent psychic abilities.'”
 She also believed and mentioned on more than one occasion that both Jimmy and her were not of this earth, “Jimmy was from another planet, and so was I. But then there are a lot of those people too.
 You know he was the Little Prince,” referring to the French 1943 book under the same name, “I don’t know which planet I came from.
 But that’s what we both were, we were both aliens stranded here.
 Couldn’t find our way back to the planet, we didn’t know how we got here.”